 Configuring performance counters

-Azure monitor also supports collecting and analyzing performance metrics for the nodes in your cluster.
-For more information on enabling and configuring this feature, see Linux performance data sources in Azure Monitor.
+Azure monitor supports collecting and analyzing performance metrics for the nodes in your cluster.
+For more information, see Linux performance data sources in Azure Monitor.

 HDInsight support cluster auditing with Azure Monitor logs, by importing the following types of logs:

 log_gateway_audit_CL- this table provides audit logs from cluster gateway nodes that show successful and failed login attempts.